Angeliki-Ch/AUEB/README.md

-#AUEB assignments in Engineering Big Data Systems
+#AUEB assignment in Engineering Big Data Systems

 Visitors' Traffic to museums of the entire Greek territory during the year 2014